wagtail/wagtail/docs/extending/template_components.md

 ## Using components on your own templates

-The `wagtailadmin_tags` tag library provides a `{% component %}` tag for including components on a template.
+The `wagtailadmin` tag library provides a `{% component %}` tag for including components on a template.
 This takes care of passing context variables from the calling template to the component (which would not be the case for a basic `{{ ... }}` variable tag).
 For example, given the view:

 ```python
 from django.shortcuts import render